MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/connectors-using.md

 ## Rate limiting for connectors

 Application rate limits control the traffic that a connector or an Incoming Webhook is permitted to generate on a channel.
 Teams track requests using a fixed rate window and incremental counter measured in seconds.
-If more than four requests are made in a second, the client connection is throttled until the window refreshes for the duration of the fixed rate.
+If more than four requests are made in a second, the client connection is throttled until the window refreshes during the fixed rate.

 ### Transactions per second thresholds